corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/deployment-kubernetes.md

 Use the CENM [Command-Line (CLI) tool](../../../../1.5/cenm/cenm-cli-tool.md) to run commands to update the network parameters.

-See the official CENM documentation for more information about the list of available [network parameters](../../../../1.5/cenm/config-network-parameters.md) and instructions on [updating network parameters](./updating-network-parameters.md).
+See the CENM documentation for more information about the list of available [network parameters](../../../../1.5/cenm/config-network-parameters.md) and instructions on [updating network parameters](./updating-network-parameters.md).

 ### Run Flag Day